robdunn4/QSpice/QMdbSim2_Project/Devices/README.md

 # QMdbSim2 Project &mdash; Available Devices & Miscellaneous Tools

 ## Available Devices
-These devices are currently available in the repository:
+These devices are currently available in the repository.
+If you don't find what you need, it is really, really easy to create new device defintions &mdash; see the Device Developer documentation.

 | Device Folder | Supported Devices | Full<br>Demo |
 |---|---|:---:|